Bite-sized Jam and Brie Tartlets

 Bite-sized jam and brie tartlets combine melty cheese and your favorite jam for an irresistibly adorable appetizer.
 You’ll have a hard time saving some for your guests!
-This recipe uses Brazilian jabuticaba jam, but you can use your favorite kind or even multiple flavors of jam for a variety plate!
+You can use your favorite kind or even multiple flavors of jam for a variety plate!

 It’s no secret I love miniature things.
 They’re just so cute and hard to resist!